msoumik78/msoumik78.github.io/_posts/2021-02-05-graphql-using-springboot.markdown

     }
   }
 {% endhighlight %}
+- GraphQL endpoint needs to be declared in application.yml as below :
+{% highlight ruby %}
+	graphql:
+	   servlet:
+		mapping: /apis/graphql
+{% endhighlight %}
+- Finally you can test the GraphQL service using a simple curl command like : curl -X POST -H "Content-Type: application/json" --data '{ "query": "{findAllAuthors{name, age}}" }' http://localhost:8080/apis/graphql

-# Final thoughts - should we use REST or embrace GraphQL ?
+# Final thoughts - should we continue to use REST or embrace GraphQL ?

 Well there is no easy answer.
 In most cases, REST would be probably the best choice because of architecural consistency.
 However, if there are serious concerns about latency, a GraphQL solution can be considered..
-In general, there can be 2 strategies if you decide to implement GraphQL:
+In general, I can think of the following scenarios:
-- If it is a Greenfield project and the UI nature is such that it requires data to be pulled across multiple REST resources, then don't build REST styled services, rather build GraphQL services from scratch.
+- If it is a Greenfield project and the UI nature is such that it requires data to be pulled across multiple REST resources and sequentially, then don't build REST styled services, rather build GraphQL services from scratch.
 - If it is a Greenfield project but the UI can be satisfied by pulling data from max 2 to 3 resources, go for standard REST styled resources.
+Because it is very standard.
-- If some REST services already exist but still the latency is high for some UIs because it has to call multiple REST endpoints, then a hybrid approach can be built, when a REST
+- If some REST services already exist but still the latency is high for some UIs because it has to call multiple REST endpoints, then a hybrid approach can be built, when you can build a GraphQL layer on top